 Hunting on USACE-managed areas:

-Hunting is permitted in nine specific USACE managed areas provided that the hunter has an Allatoona Lake USACE Hunting Permit and a valid GA hunting license.
+Hunting is permitted in ten specific USACE managed areas provided that the hunter has an Allatoona Lake USACE Hunting Permit and a valid GA hunting license.
 USACE Permit Hunters must only use weapons allowed in each area.
-Hunting area regulations and maps may be viewed or printed from this link:

 WATERFOWL HUNTING.
 Waterfowl hunting does not require the USACE hunting permit but is allowed in the dry lake bed or on the water in a boat on Allatoona Lake according to all federal, state and local hunting laws and USACE regulations.
 Waterfowl hunter pedestrian access is permissible through Sweetwater Campground and Day Use Area, Upper Stamp Creek Campground and McKaskey Campground after they are closed for the season on Sept.
 4. Shotguns must be unloaded and cased while inside these closed recreation areas.
 Hunting or shooting less than 500 feet from any structure is prohibited anywhere on the Allatoona Lake Project including structures in closed parks.
 Overflow vehicle parking areas will remain open and may be used by hunters so long as they do not block gates or park in a road right of way.